New Jersey tops Nevada in sports betting volume in May

 That is something New Jersey is trying to replicate; casinos continue to plow tens of millions of dollars into physical sportsbooks to capture in-person sports betting business.
 Within the last week in Atlantic City, the Borgata and Bally's opened expanded sportsbooks worth more than $20 million.

-The investment is coming even as 80 percent of sports bets in New Jersey are taken online or via smartphones, a percentage that industry officials expect to increase to 90% within the next 5 to 10 years.
+The investment is coming even as 80% of sports bets in New Jersey are taken online or via smartphones, a percentage that industry officials expect to increase to 90% within the next 5 to 10 years.

 Comments